NOTE: This page will be updated following registration.

-Welcome to the Minnesota Northwoods Writers Conference ~ June 19-25, 2017
+Welcome to the Minnesota Northwoods Writers Conference ~ June 17-23, 2019

 Parking is free during the summer in any of the BSU lots except at meters.
 This includes the parking lot behind Linden Hall (entrance opposite the AIRC).

 To drive to the Minnesota Northwoods Writers Conference from the Twin Cities: give yourself at least 4 hours.
 The easiest way is to take Highway 94 west to the Clearwater/Clear Lake exit (before St. Cloud), go north for a couple miles to Highway 10 West to Little Falls, and take the 371 exit north to Cass Lake, then Highway 2 west to Bemidji.
 The first exit to Bemidji will take you through town, past statues of Paul Bunyan and Babe the Blue Ox and along the waterfront to Bemidji State University.
 There will be signs posted along Paul Bunyan Drive for the Writers Conference.

 Food Service on Campus: There will be five meals provide by the Writers Conference (see conference schedule: http://www.northwoodswriters.org/the-conference/schedule/ ) beginning with an opening dinner Monday.
 Food service on campus is available in the Walnut Food Court.

-Breakfast: 7-8 am, Monday – Friday – $5
+Breakfast: 7-8 am, Monday – Friday – $5.20

-Lunch: 11:45 am – 1:15 pm, Monday – Thursday – $7
+Lunch: 11:45 am – 1:30 pm, Monday – Thursday – $7.30

-Dinner: 6:00 pm – 7:00 pm, Monday – Thursday – $8
+Dinner: 6:00 pm – 7:00 pm, Monday – Thursday – $8.30

-Erbert & Gerbert’s sandwich shop on 15th and Bemidji Ave N is close by: (218) 444-9700.
-Also, close to the conference, is the Bunkhouse Bar and Grill (14th and Bemidji Ave) which features breakfast, burgers and beer and opens at 7am.
-There is a CVS drugstore a block from campus on the corner of 23rd St NE and Paul Bunyan Drive.
-DaRoo’s Pizza also has affordable soups, salads and sandwiches.
-There is also a Hardee’s and a Buffalo Wild Wings close to campus.
-Downtown, a half hour walk from campus, contains many good restaurants, coffee shops and bars.
+There are many good restaurants, coffee shops, bars, and stores in beautiful downtown Bemidji – only half an hour stroll from campus on the path along the lake.
 We recommend the Wild Hare Bistro and Coffee House (near the courthouse) for coffee and WIFI.
 There is also the Cabin Coffee and Cantabria Coffee.
 On Beltrami Ave, Brigid’s Cross Irish Pub and Restaurant has good food and WIFI and Tutto Bene offers fine dining with local fresh foods.
 Raphael’s Bakery opens at 6AM and serves full breakfasts and delivers lunch.
 Harmony Food Coop is on Irvine Avenue near the post office and Minnesota Nice Cafe.
-For more information on local restaurants, parks, and local attractions visit: www.visitbemidji.com.
+For more information on restaurants, parks, and local attractions: www.visitbemidji.com.

 What to bring: All workshops are generative workshops.
 Simply bring whatever you need to write with and feel comfortable bringing – notebook, journal, writing instruments, laptop or tablet – and bring any reading material you find inspiring as well as any work you would like to share.
 Computers and a printer are available at the AIRC for conference participants and at the BSU Library (from 8 am – 3:45 pm) for the general public.
 Conference staff will provide information about other computer resources on campus.

 What to wear: In general, it is a good idea to have a sweater or long-sleeved shirt on hand, especially in the mornings.
-Temps range from 50 at night to the 80s during the day.
+Temps range from 50 at night to the upper 80s during the day.
 Classrooms we use for the genre workshops are air-conditioned and tend to run cold.
 Evening readings tend to be warmer because of the angle of the mid-summer sun entering the Gathering Place.